How Duo + Microsoft Zero Trust Integrations Work: SANS, Azure & BYOD

-Duo provides a set of tools for verifying a user’s identity through our strong multi-factor authentication (MFA or two-factor authentication,) which asks for validation via something you know, something you have and something you are.
+Duo provides a set of tools for verifying a user’s identity through our strong multi-factor authentication (MFA) which asks for validation via something you know, something you have and something you are.
 According to Microsoft, using MFA prevents 99.9% of account hacks.
 By gathering information in the context of the user’s access request, such as location of access, time of access, network of accessand the device used to request the access, Duo can greenlight or block a user’s access.

 Our MFA solution is one of the most easy-to-use and secure solutions out there, both for end users and administrators.
 Administrators can deploy our solution quickly and efficiently (rollouts can take merely a few days,) and end users have the option of self-enrollment, which empowers the user to enroll themselves without impacting productivity, therefore saving time.

 Our MFA solution is also incredibly secure, supporting out-of-band methods such as Duo Push, and providing flexible authentication options such as SMS, OTPs, and soft tokens through our mobile application, as well as more advanced methods such as universal two-factor authentication using security keys such as Yubikey.

 Duo can work with any application, whether it’s a cloud-based Saas application like O365, an on-prem environment, or a hybrid environment.

 Because Duo is in the application access path, we can provide complete visibility into all devices accessing Duo-protected applications.
 Many organizations underestimate the number of devices accessing their networks, but Duo can help inventory previously undetected devices.
 For example, we had a customer’s IT team discover that there were twice as many devices connecting to their network than they had accounted for.